How Can Talk Therapy Improve Mental Health

 Behavioral therapy

-Classical conditioning involves training oneself (with the help of a trained professional) to partake in wanted behaviors through cues like a clicker sound.
-Desensitizing is a form of classical conditioning where a traditional counselor may aid a patient with a specific phobia or fear through repeated and controlled exposure to safe situations that provoke the fear.
-Operant conditioning is another method of talking counseling that relies on rewards and consequences to curb behaviors.
+Classical conditioning involves training oneself (with the help of a trained, therapeutic professional) to partake in wanted behaviors through cues like a clicker sound.
+Desensitizing is a form of classical conditioning where a traditional therapist may aid a patient with a specific phobia or fear through repeated and controlled exposure to safe situations that provoke the fear.
+Operant conditioning is another method of talking therapy that relies on rewards and consequences to curb the client's behaviors.

 Cognitive therapy

 Cognitive behavioral therapy (CBT) is a popular and effective form of talking therapy for many centered on the core belief that changing your thoughts can change how you feel and act.
-CBT focuses on identifying unwanted thought patterns, determining the patterns affected by them, and then changing those patterns into positive ones through talking therapy.
-CBT is often used to treat anxiety and treat depression, among other mental health conditions with potentially severe symptoms.
+Cognitive behavioral therapy focuses on identifying unwanted thought patterns, determining the patterns affected by them, and then changing these patterns into positive ones through talking therapy.
+Cognitive behavioral therapy is often used to treat anxiety and depression, among other mental health conditions with potentially severe symptoms.

-In a traditional talk therapy session like this, people may feel in control of their reactions, no matter the stimuli.
+In a traditional talk therapy session like this, the client may feel in control of their reactions, no matter the stimuli.
 Cognitive therapists believe that dysfunctional thinking leads to dysfunctional emotions or behaviors.
-By changing this thinking, clients can change their outlook and reduce distress from many challenges and troubling emotions.
+By changing this thinking, clients can change their outlook and reduce distress from many their challenges and troubling emotions.

 The American Psychological Association suggests that completing homework is often an emphasis of receiving CBT therapies.
-There's strong empirical evidence for the impact of CBT, as it's widely considered the gold standard of today's therapeutic approaches.
-However, like any type of therapy, CBT is a tool that may not benefit everyone.
+There's strong empirical evidence for the impact of cognitive behavioral therapy, as it's widely considered the gold standard of today's therapeutic approaches.
+However, like any type of therapy, cognitive behavioral therapy is a tool that may not benefit everyone.

 Humanistic therapy

 Humanistic therapy is a type of talk therapy emphasizing a client's capacity to make rational decisions and take steps for progress to develop to their maximum potential.
 Other themes of humanistic therapy are concern for others and a sense of respect for the community.
-Three types of humanistic counseling include client-centered psychotherapy, Gestalt psychotherapy, and existential psychotherapy.
+Three types of humanistic therapy include client-centered therapy, Gestalt therapy, and existential therapy.

 Integrative or holistic therapy

-Holistic or integrative psychotherapy combines many different forms into one, involving an all-encompassing treatment plan.
-Using different methods and approaches, a counselor can tailor a treatment plan to each client, whether they’re simply feeling anxious or experiencing severe psychological symptoms.
+Holistic or integrative psychotherapy combines many different forms of therapy into one, involving an all-encompassing therapeutic treatment plan.
+Using different methods and approaches, a therapist can tailor a treatment approach to each client, whether they're simply feeling anxious or experiencing severe psychological symptoms.
 This type of therapy can be helpful for those who wish to work on multiple facets of their lives, such as learning coping strategies, developing healthier relationship patterns, and enhancing their interpersonal skills with family members and others.

 Psychoanalysis therapies and psychodynamic therapy